Why you can trust The Zebra

 Does homeowners insurance cover solar panels?

-Do I need a separate insurance policy for solar panels?
+Do I need a separate policy or endorsement for solar panels?

-There are instances in which you may need an add-on to your coverage or — in some cases — an altogether separate policy for your solar panels.
+There are instances in which you may need an add-on to your coverage or, in some cases, an altogether separate policy for your solar panels.
 For instance, if your solar energy system is mounted in your yard rather than on your rooftop, you may require additional coverage, as it is not a part of your actual dwelling.
 It’s a similar story for a solar panel carport, an example of a freestanding structure that may require a rider or separate policy.
-It’s wise to consult your insurance agent or company to decide on the best course of action in these circumstances.
+We suggest you consult your insurance agent or company to decide on the best course of action in these circumstances.

 For those interested in installing a solar panel system but who may not be in the financial position to do so, another option exists.
 Many companies offer leasing options that allow users to install a solar power system at little or no up-front cost.
 The important distinction is that you do not own the system.
 In most cases, this means that you are not required to insure a leased solar energy system or worry about upkeep.
 That responsibility lies with the leasing company that services the system.
 However, while you can still benefit from lower energy costs by leasing, you will not see the same savings as you might owning the solar power system outright.